FatenBahri/toDo-App/README.md

 # toDo-App
-this a  project about a to do app
+its a to do app project